maddisondesigns/customizer-custom-controls/readme.md

 ## Description ##

+There are several different types of basic Core Controls built into the Customizer that are ready to use straight-out-of-the-box.
+These include text, checkbox, textarea, radio, select and dropdown-pages controls.
+Later versions of WordPress also introduced Color, Media, Image and Cropped Image controls.
+If none of the basic core controls suit your needs, you can create and add your own custom controls.

-This is an example of incorporating Customizer functionality into your theme, including examples of how to update the Live Preview window.
-As well as showing the usage of the (built-in) core controls, there are also a number of Custom Controls.
+This example code shows how to incorporate Customizer functionality into your theme (or plugin), including examples of how to update the Live Preview window.
+As well as showing the usage of the (built-in) core controls, there are also a number of Custom Controls that have been built that you're welcome to make use of.

+If you'd like to learn more about Customizer development, you can check out the links to my Customizer Developer's Guide, at the end of this readme.

 ## Core Controls ##
 Input Control (Text, Email, URL, Number, Hidden, Date)